LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

    -  Binding = Bind objects together.
    -  ComponentStatus = Provides the status of Kubernetes cluster services such as etcd, kube-scheduler, and kube-controller-manager.
    -  Namespace = Create namespaces for developers to isolate their objects.
-   -  Node = Manage attributes of worker nodes.
+   -  Node = Manage attributes of any Node (Control Plane or Worker).
    -  PersistentVolume = Manage persistent and stateful volumes.
 PersistentVolumeClaims can be created from this object.
    -  ResourceQuota = Manage resource allocations and limits.
    -  ServiceAccount = Manage Kubernetes accounts that are used by automation tools (not humans).